axelvaldez/axelvaldez.mx/blog/2023-04-03-last-day-without-socials.md

 I don't think I'm going back to using Twitter.
 I don't miss being angry about the polarized opinions of people I don't even care about.
 The people I do care about, I already follow on Instagram.

 To be honest, I'm a little afraid of falling back into the addiction patterns and the emptiness from before.
 But also after thinking a lot about it, I don't think abandoning social media completely is even an option today.
-I think I need to keep the harmful dynamics of it in mind and find a balance.
+I need to keep the harmful dynamics of it in mind and find a balance.
 That's easier said than done, so I will keep tabs on it and reconsider in a couple of months.